swiftDialog/swiftDialog/README.md

 --hideicon          |hides the dialog icon and expands the text to fill the fill width --version           |Prints the current version
---help              |Prints help text (also printed if no options are present --demo              |Run Dialog with default options
+--help              |Prints help text (also printed if no options are present --demo              |Run Dialog with default options (not very intersting though)